Portland Trail Blazers: "The Jail Blazers"

-2006–2012: With Roy and Aldridge
+2006–2012: With Roy, Oden and Aldridge

-In the 2006 NBA draft the Blazers traded Viktor Khryapa and draft rights for Tyrus Thomas for draft rights to LaMarcus Aldridge.
-The Blazers also traded for the sixth pick, Brandon Roy.
-In the spring of 2007, Steve Patterson resigned as team president, and Paul Allen entered into an agreement to re-purchase the Rose Garden.
-On the court, the team finished with a 32–50 record, an 11-game improvement, and rookie shooting guard Roy was named the 2006–07 Rookie of the Year.
-That summer Pritchard was promoted to general manager, and former Nike Inc. executive Larry Miller was hired as team president.
-The Blazers won the 2007 NBA draft lottery and selected Ohio State center Greg Oden with the No. 1 pick in the draft.
-Some had speculated that they might choose future MVP Kevin Durant instead; Durant was picked at No. 2 by regional rivals the Seattle SuperSonics.
-Oden suffered a pre-season knee injury requiring microfracture surgery, and missed the entire 2007–08 season.
-Oden's constant battle with injuries and Durant's success resulted in comparisons to the Blazers' selection of Sam Bowie over Michael Jordan in 1984.
+In the 2006 NBA draft, the Blazers traded Viktor Khryapa and the draft rights for Tyrus Thomas to acquire LaMarcus Aldridge.
+They also traded for the sixth pick, which became Brandon Roy.
+In the spring of 2007, Steve Patterson resigned as team president, and Paul Allen repurchased the Rose Garden.
+On the court, the team finished with a 32–50 record, an 11-game improvement, and Roy was named the 2006–07 Rookie of the Year.
+That summer, Kevin Pritchard was promoted to general manager, and former Nike executive Larry Miller was hired as team president.
+The Blazers won the 2007 NBA draft lottery and selected Ohio State center Greg Oden with the No. 1 pick.
+Some speculated they might choose Kevin Durant instead; Durant was picked at No. 2 by the Seattle SuperSonics.
+Oden suffered a pre-season knee injury requiring microfracture surgery and missed the entire 2007–08 season.
+Oden's injury woes and Durant's success drew comparisons to the Blazers' selection of Sam Bowie over Michael Jordan in 1984.

-Despite this, the Trail Blazers had a 13-game winning streak that began in early December, resulting in a 13–2 record, an NBA best for the month of December.
-Nate McMillan won NBA Coach of the Month honors, and Roy garnered NBA Western Conference Player of the Week honors in back-to-back weeks (the first Trail Blazers' player to accomplish the feat since Clyde Drexler in the 1990–91 season).
-Western Conference head coaches selected Roy to the 2008 NBA All-Star Game, the first All-Star for the Blazers since Rasheed Wallace in 2001.
-The Blazers finished the season 41–41, their best record since the 2003–04 season.
-Following the season, the Blazers became the only NBA team for the Pacific Northwest, as the Seattle SuperSonics moved to Oklahoma City.
+Despite this, the Trail Blazers had a 13-game winning streak starting in early December, resulting in an NBA-best 13–2 record for the month.
+Nate McMillan won NBA Coach of the Month, and Roy earned NBA Western Conference Player of the Week honors in back-to-back weeks—the first Blazer to do so since Clyde Drexler in 1990–91.
+Roy was selected to the 2008 NBA All-Star Game, the first Blazer All-Star since Rasheed Wallace in 2001.
+The Blazers finished the season 41–41, their best record since 2003–04.
+Following the season, they became the only NBA team in the Pacific Northwest after the Seattle SuperSonics moved to Oklahoma City.

-During the 2008–09 season, after much waiting, Greg Oden debuted with the Blazers, playing in 61 games.
-Portland also added some international flavor to the team with the arrival of Spanish swingman Rudy Fernández, a member of the Spain national basketball team.
-French-native Nicolas Batum emerged as a skilled defensive forward who was inserted into the starting lineup as a rookie.
-Roy appeared in his second-straight All-Star Game, and Fernández competed in the Sprite Slam Dunk Contest during NBA All-Star Weekend.
-Roy had a career-high 52 points against the Phoenix Suns and game-winning shots against the Houston Rockets and New York Knicks.
-The Blazers clinched a playoff berth for the first time since 2003 and achieved a 54–28 record, their first winning record since the 2002–03 season.
-As the fourth seed and holding home court advantage, the Trail Blazers played the fifth-seeded Houston Rockets in the 2009 Playoffs, losing the playoff series 4 games to 2.
+During the 2008–09 season, Greg Oden finally debuted, playing in 61 games.
+Portland also added international talent with Spanish swingman Rudy Fernández and French-native Nicolas Batum, who emerged as a skilled defensive forward.
+Roy made his second straight All-Star Game appearance, and Fernández competed in the Sprite Slam Dunk Contest during All-Star Weekend.
+Roy had a career-high 52 points against the Phoenix Suns and hit game-winning shots against the Houston Rockets and New York Knicks.
+The Blazers clinched their first playoff berth since 2003 with a 54–28 record, their best since 2002–03, but lost in the first round to the Houston Rockets in six games.